SirGrantt/ReactWorkshop/readme.md

 - Git installed on your machine
 - This repo cloned down onto your machine
 - Parcel installed globally on your machine (npm install -g parcel-bundler)
-- A JSX Friendly editor (I reccomend Visual Studio Code)
+- A JSX Friendly editor (I recommend Visual Studio Code)
 - React Developer Tools installed on your browser
  - A good attitude!
 We have a lot to cover, and we are going to learn a lot!
 So lets have fun with it!